ibm-wsc/cloud-native-linuxone/docs/cloud-lab/application-promotion/promote.md

     1. Make sure an application is actually running and not caught in a deadlock (it's alive)

-    2. Restart "dead" containers automatically with [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/){target="_blank" rel="noopener noreferrer"}
+    2. Restart "dead" containers automatically with [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/){target="_blank" rel="noopener"}

     3. Fix problems that may arise in long-running containers via the aforementioned restart